humana-fragilitas/ES6-Rest-Client/README.md

 import user from '../../node_modules/es6-rest-client/dist/client.es6.js';

 /**
- * you may want to declare the 'co' library as an external dependency
+ * You may want to declare the 'co' library as an external dependency
  * in your favourite bundling tool options; rollup reference:
  * https://github.com/rollup/rollup/wiki/JavaScript-API#external
  */